JaromirProchazka/AnalyserProjectDecription/README.md

 If you double click any test under the **ChopsticksTests**, you will be able to find the source code for the test.
 If you `right-click` any test (like SimulateXcmCallAsync for instance) and click **Run**, the test runs and you will be able to see the resulting events of a XCM Transaction between Hydration and PolkadotAssetHub chains.

 ![Alt Text](/images/run_test.png)

+## Conclusion

+Now you have created a local copy of the PlutoWallet on your device, throw the test run a Chopsticks on the server and fetched the resulting events.